How do you make a Lodger Agreement?

 The contract specifies what the lodger is and is not permitted to do at the premises.
 This includes not creating a nuisance, having pets, or allowing anybody else to stay there.
 The lodger does not have exclusive ownership of the room at the property and you remain entitled to inspect it at reasonable intervals to verify its cleanliness.

-Is there a deadline for canceling your lease early?
+Is there a deadline for canceling your lodger agreement early?

 The lodger agreement may be terminated with 30-day notice by either party.
 The other person might require weeks or months of notification.
 You have the choice of how long you want to give before terminating the deal, but it is best to keep it as short as possible (for example, one week) so that you can terminate it immediately if difficulties arise.
 Is there an expiration date on my rental agreement?